Park and Portland Avenues (Minneapolis): History

 The Swan Turnblad Mansion now hosts the American Swedish Institute.

 Many of the large homes north of 26th Street had been subdivided by 1910, and in the 1950s and 1960s commercial and intuitional landowners had moved onto the street.
 Many of the wealthy families that lived near Park Avenue eventually moved westward towards the Kenwood neighborhood and the nearby lakes.
 Only 8 of the mansions remain which include the Swan Turnblad Mansion and Charles M. Harrington Mansion.

 As early as the 1900s, Park Ave residents began requesting the city to limit types of traffic on the street and by the 1920s, residents on both streets were requesting a ban on heavy trucks.
-Traffic continued to grow on the streets with the pair converted to one-way streets in the 1948 and Park Avenue widened by 20 ft in the 1955 to add a third lane of traffic.
+Traffic continued to grow on the streets with the pair converted to one-way streets in 1946 and Park Avenue widened by 20 ft in 1955 to add a third lane of traffic.
+Portland Avenue was designated as southbound, while Park Avenue was designated as northbound.
 Interstate 35W, which is parallel to the avenues and allows faster access to downtown, opened in 1967 but the third lane of traffic remained.

 Portland Avenue was originally named "Cataract Street" for starting at the base of St. Anthony Falls.
 Portland Avenue did not have as many large homes and wealthy families as Park Avenue.

 By the 1990s the Phillips neighborhood which includes Park Avenue between Franklin Avenue and Lake Street was one of the poorest in the city.

-21st century safety concerns - Minneapolis one-way portions
+Traffic safety

-A damaged street sign on Park Avenue looking north from 38th Steeet in Minneapolis.
+A damaged street sign on Park Avenue looking north from 38th Street in Minneapolis.

 Dangerous conditions for pedestrians and bicyclists led to Hennepin County proposing changes to the avenues in 2012 when both streets were repaved.
 The result was both streets had the number of travel lanes mostly reduced from three lanes to two lanes.
 Bike lanes were widened and moved to the right side of the street.
 The speed limit was reduced from 35 miles per hour to 30 miles per hour.
 Three travel lanes were retained at busy intersections resulting in narrower bicycle buffers at the most congested areas.

 Despite the wide buffered zones, continued high vehicle speeds and the use of the bike lanes as delivery vehicle space led to them being named among the worst bike lanes in Minneapolis by Racket in 2022.

 Hennepin County applied for federal funding to improve safety on Park and Portland Avenues in 2022 and 2023.
 Both applications won federal funding and included elements to improve safety such as medians, separating the bike lanes from traffic with a physical curb, and bumping out streets at intersections to improve pedestrian safety and crossings.
 Hennepin County plans to design safety improvements in 2025 and 2026 with construction happening in 2027 and 2028.